Enigmatic-Smile/docs/offers.md

 | name: "discount" | name: "amount" |
 | value: 15        | value: 50      |

-Applying the stacking rules, the above transaction will qualify for Offer £100 Off according to the first rule.
+Applying the stacking rules, the above transaction will qualify for "Offer £50 Off" according to the first rule.

 ## Linking Locations to Offers